yay135/GTEx_NNLS_Deep_Learning/readme.md

 This project allows you to deconvolute tissue types from RNA-seq expression data by leveraging a pretrained deep neural network.
 The nueral network is extensively trained using GTEx datasets v8.
 We also include other functions such deep-learning single tissue type prediction and tissue type deconvolution using NNLS.
 15 different tissue type deconvolutions are included in this project, refer to section 3.5.4 for more details.
+The neural network is trained using TSG genes, in total, 6500 TSG genes are selected as the features of training.
+To get the TSG genes used in our traininig refer to the sample data in the test folder.

 ## 2. Data and model availability